TED TODD FLOORING

 Fuming is a process that accelerates the natural aging of wood and in doing so it transforms wood to deep brown tones by reacting with the timber’s tannins.
 These tannins mainly occur in oak, but some other woods have them too.

-We also make what we call single fumed (or just fumed) floors where the fuming gives a much lighter brown tone, but the fuming is much shallower.
+We also make what we call single fumed (or just fumed) floors where the fuming gives a much lighter brown tone of wood, but the fuming is much shallower.

 Just like fuming, different degrees of heat treatment results in a range of light to dark tones.
 Heat treating transforms the wood’s colour throughout, meaning that you can restore it over and over again without losing the natural medium shaded look that your project was built around.